ByteNess/keyring/README.md

 Contributions to the keyring package are most welcome from engineers of all backgrounds and skill levels.
 In particular the addition of extra backends across popular operating systems would be appreciated.

-This project will adhere to the [Go Community Code of Conduct](https://golang.org/conduct) in the github provided discussion spaces, with the moderators being the 99designs engineering team.
+This project will adhere to the [Go Community Code of Conduct](https://golang.org/conduct) in the github provided discussion spaces, with the moderators being the part of ByteNess engineering team.

 To make a contribution: